davidgranstrom/git-presentation/git.md

 ## git merge

-Say that we are happy with the state of the "experiment" branch and want to merge back the commits to master
+Say that we are happy with the state of the "experiment" branch and want to merge back the commits into master

 ```
 $ git checkout master